MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-custom-ike-policy.md

 ### Add a link Security tab

 1. Enter the Pre-shared key (PSK) and Zone Redundancy Pre-shared key (PSK).
 The same secret key must be used on your respective CPE.
-Note that the Zone Redundancy Pre-shared key (PSK) field only appears if you setup redundancy on the first page in creating the link.
+The Zone Redundancy Pre-shared key (PSK) field only appears if redundancy is set on the first page in creating the link.
 1. Select **Save**.

 ![Screenshot of the Security tab for adding a device link.](./media/how-to-create-remote-network-custom-ike-policy/pre-shared-key.png)